 How do you control the script speed?
 (Important info here)Some lower-end programs make you set one speed that the talent has to try to match.
 This is just WRONG.
 The teleprompter program (or operator) should NEVER 'lead' the talent.
-Instead, the operator should follow the talent's pace/cadence... speeding up and slowing down to match their speed.
-The person on camera is driving the bus so to speak, and should never be pushed or dragged by the teleprompter.
+Instead, the operator should follow the talent's pace... speeding up and slowing down to match their cadence.
+The person on camera drives the bus so to speak, and should never be pushed or dragged by the teleprompter.

 How much time do you need to set up?

 Setup time depends on the scenario.
 Is it a tripod-mount... jib-mount... freestanding?
 How many displays?
 Do you need wireless?
 A good rule of thumb for a basic setup is to make the prompter calltime approx. 60 minutes before you want to roll.

 How do you need the script provided?The 'stripped down' script should be dialogue only and provided as a word document (.docx or .rtf).
 No graphics, no columns, no headers or footers... just dialogue and any directions the talent needs to see on the prompter.

 When do you need the script by?Please provide the script at least a day before the shoot.
 This allows time to format and pre-load it to the teleprompter, and make sure there are no issues.
 This pre-load and testing is included in the rate.

 Can you make quick changes when onsite?Changes can definitely be made onsite... even while we're scrolling! (though that's not recommended).